Generic Name: naratriptan (NAR-a-TRIP-tan)

-- If you have a headache that is different than your usual migraine attacks, check with your doctor before using naratriptan.
+- Naratriptan should not be used to prevent or reduce the number of migraine headaches you have.
+If you have a headache that is different from your usual migraine attacks, check with your doctor before using naratriptan.

 - Overuse of naratriptan may cause your headache to become worse.
 Do NOT take more than the recommended dose or use for longer than prescribed without checking with your doctor.